ubuntu/yaru/src/README.md

 ## Icon Sources

-**Notes:**
+### Notes
-* Do not edit the icon assets of the theme directly, instead edit source files in this directory and render them with the appropriate script.
+- Do not edit icon assets directly (i.e. those in the "Suru" folder)!
+- To modify an icon, edit source SVG files found in this directory (or create a new one using the [Template](Template.svg)) and render them with the appropriate script.
-* To edit the icons will need `inkscape` installed and you use the render scripts you'll need `python` and `ruby` installed
+- To edit the icons you will need `inkscape` installed and to use the render scripts you'll need both `python` (to render PNG assets) and `ruby` (to render SVG assets) installed.

 ### Source Files